打小人Beatpetty

 You don't know who is working against you, or want harm reflected rather than imposedReturn-to-sender spellReflects incoming harm back to its source instead of generating new harm

-If you are unsure which fits your situation, the safest starting point is almost always the freezer spell — it is the only one of the three that does not require you to be certain a grievance justifies retaliation.
+If you are unsure which fits your situation, the safest starting point is almost always the jar — it is the only one of the three that does not require you to be certain a grievance justifies retaliation.
 It just asks for a pause.

 • Overfilling the jar.
 A completely full, tightly sealed jar can crack from ice expansion — cracked glass in a freezer is a mess, not a magical effect.
 Experienced practitioners leave visible headspace and check the jar once before sealing it permanently

 • Using oil instead of water.
 Oil does not freeze at standard freezer temperatures.
-A freezer spell needs a liquid that actually solidifies to hold the binding — this is the single most common shortcut that breaks the ritual's own internal logic
+The binding needs a liquid that actually solidifies to hold it — this is the single most common shortcut that breaks the ritual's own internal logic

 • Freezing someone with no real grievance.
-Practitioners across Hoodoo tradition are consistent on this point — binding without justification is treated the same as an unjust curse, and the newer, casual applications of freezer work spreading online are specifically called out by rootworkers as a departure from the tradition's ethical standard
+Practitioners across Hoodoo tradition are consistent on this point — binding without justification is treated the same as an unjust curse, and the casual applications spreading online are specifically called out by rootworkers as a departure from the tradition's ethical standard

 • Letting it thaw and forgetting to refreeze.
 A power outage or an accidental move to the freezer door can thaw the jar.
 If the binding matters, check on it occasionally